flashwing-04/showtime-website/content/ss24/master/m1-gaming-for-future/_index.md

 {{<section title="The Stakeholder">}}
 {{<image src="nabu_logo.jpg" alt="Nabu Logo">}}
-NABU (Naturschutzverband e.V) is an NGO with approximately 900,000 members (more than 1% of the population) environmental education, spreading of public awareness, cooperations with local groups, institutions and authorities to promote nature-friendly policies
+NABU (Naturschutzverband e.V.) is an NGO with approximately 900,000 members (more than 1% of the population) environmental education, spreading of public awareness, cooperations with local groups, institutions and authorities to promote nature-friendly policies.
 {{</section>}}